 Ark's relationship with the Secretary of State is set out in the master funding agreement.
-There are also supplemental funding agreements for each individual school in the network, including Ark Dickens.
+There are also supplemental funding agreements for each individual school in the network, including Ark Dickens Academy.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school's individual Local Governing Body (LGB).
-This means that, unlike most non-academy governing bodies, Ark Dicken's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.
+This means that Ark Dicken's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.

-Ark Dicken's LGB is made up as follows:
+The Ark Portsmouth Primary LGB is made up as follows:

-- Six to ten members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+- Six to twelve members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support in achieving exceptional performance: